Unity-Technologies/com.unity.multiplayer.docs/docs/terms-concepts/client-server.md

 title: Client-server topologies
 ---

 The [client-server network topology](network-topologies.md#client-server) is one possible [network topology](network-topologies.md) available within Netcode for GameObjects.
-Client-server games use the [Server authority model](authority.md#server-authority)
+Client-server games use a [server authority model](authority.md#server-authority).

 ## Client-server network architectures

 Client-server encompasses a number of potential network architectures.
-The most common are the dedicated game server, in which a specialized server manages the game and exists solely for that purpose, and the listen server, in which the game server runs on the same game instance as a client.
+The most common are the [dedicated game server](#dedicated-game-server), in which a specialized server manages the game and exists solely for that purpose, and the [listen server](#client-hosted-listen-server), in which the game server runs on the same game instance as a client.

 ### Dedicated game server